 Find out which schools in Chicago offer CNA programs.
 See certification requirements and school information, including specifics such as program length, tuition, and admission requirements.
-Schools offering Nursing degrees can also be found in these popular choices.

 There are various schools in the Chicago, IL, area that offer CNA programs.
 This article presents information on three of these schools, including program descriptions, course topics, costs and school-specific data like student body population.

 What You Need to Know

 If you want to become a certified nursing assistant or aide (CNA), you can do so by completing a nursing certificate program.
 Completing such a program can prepare you to sit for the state's Nurse Aide Competency Exam.
 Some programs can be completed with 7-10 credit hours of training courses, which usually takes one semester of full-time study to complete; others require a certain number of contact hours, usually around 120, which can be completed over about six weeks.